 - 1. Place the system into the service position.
-For instructions, see "Placing the 33E/8B or 36E/8C in the service position" on page 38. - 2.
-Loosen the two thumbscrews (A) located at the back of the cover. - 3.
-Slide the cover (B) toward the back of the system unit.
+For instructions, see Placing the 33E/8B or 36E/8C in the service position. - 2.
+Loosen the two thumbscrews (A) located at the rear of the cover. - 3.
+Slide the cover (B) toward the rear of the system unit.
 When the front of the service access cover clears the upper frame ledge, lift the cover up and off the system unit.